Audience Layering for Google Search Ads: How to Reach Your Target Audience

 Many customers, for example, might not be a fit for a $650 hair dryer.
 B2B brands also often have very niche ideal customer profiles.
 They may only want to reach brands that have at least 100 employees or that belong to a specific industry.

 If you have any limits on your audience at all— which most brands do– it can be useful to know how to utilize audience layering for Google Ads.
+An expert Google Ads agency can also help optimize your audience layering.

 Audience layering for Google Ads is the practice of adding different audience targeting criteria to determine either who can see your ads, or who you’re willing to pay more to see your ads.